How do you get the best life insurance rates possible if your liver enzymes are elevated?

 In our experience, the vast majority of cases are temporary elevations of liver enzymes and will not stop you from obtaining life insurance.

 As high-risk life insurance experts, we know how to get you approved for the best life insurance rates possible based on your unique situation.

 Health Problems Associated with Elevated Liver Enzymes

-Cirrhosis is a significant health problem and most cases makes you uninsurable with life insurance companies.
+Cirrhosis is a significant health problem, and most cases make you uninsurable with life insurance companies.

 Things That May Elevate Your Liver Enzymes

-It is important that you tell your paramed examiner if you have taken any medications prior to your exam, even over the counter medications.
+It is important that you tell your paramed examiner if you have taken any medications before your exam, even over the counter medications.

 Sickness – If you are sick or just had an illness, postpone your paramed exam.

 If you indicate that you had alcohol recently and your liver enzymes are elevated, life insurance underwriters (right or wrong) may think you have an alcohol issue as well.